-Announcements will be presented weekly at the beginning of the second block, and time-sensitive information will be emailed daily in the morning to all members of the WHS community.
-A student may submit an announcement by emailing WHSannouncements@westwood.k12.ma.us.
-A copy of the announcements will also be posted on the high school web page under Announcements.
+Announcements will be presented daily at the beginning of the last block, and time-sensitive information will be emailed to all members of the WHS community.
+A student may submit an announcement to the main office.

 Communication with Families

 The link to the WHS web site from the Westwood Public Schools home page (www.westwood.k12.ma.us) provides a variety of information from the daily bulletin to upcoming events, athletic schedules, and important announcements.
 A database of family email addresses (listserv) may be used for communications such as the Principal's Monthly Newsletter and other timely information.